SharePoint/sp-dev-docs/docs/transform/modernize-userinterface-site-pages-model-publishing.md

 ### I want to keep the source page creation information

-When using the [PnP PowerShell approach](modernize-userinterface-site-pages-powershell.md) then use the `-KeepPageCreationModificationInformation` cmdlet in the `ConvertTo-PnPClientSidePage` cmdlet.
+When using the [PnP PowerShell approach](modernize-userinterface-site-pages-powershell.md) then use the `-KeepPageCreationModificationInformation` cmdlet in the `ConvertTo-PnPPage` cmdlet.
 When you're using the [.Net approach](modernize-userinterface-site-pages-dotnet.md) then set the `KeepPageCreationModificationInformation` parameter to true.
 Using this option will give the target page the Created, Modified, Author and Editor field values from the source page.

 > [!Note]
 > When you, as part of page transformation, promote the page as news or publish the page the Editor field will be set to the account running page transformation